Br-Johnson/sdm-paper/README.md

-# Salmon Data Stewardship Article
+# Salmon Data Stewardship Manuscript

 Welcome to the GitHub repository for our journal article draft:
 **"Best practices and practical applications for salmon data mobilization—a guide for salmon biologists assuming responsibility for data stewardship"**